Welcome to Jen’s Picks

 Have you over-subscribed to newsletters?
 For about $50/year Mailstrom is a life-saver.
 I’ve used it for years.
 It helps me clear the junk and get my inbox to zero.

 Related Blog Posts:

 Friends don’t let friends manually post to social media.
+You don’t have time for it.
 Yes, it’s slightly more effective if you do it manually, but it also encourages you to waste precious time browsing Facebook or Instagram.